USRA-STI/gdt-fermi/docs/missions/fermi/gbm/localization/dol/legacy_functions.rst

 .. _gbm-dol-legacy-functions:

 ********************************************************************************************************************
-DoL Legacy Functions (:mod:`gdt.missions.fermi.gbm.localization.dol.legacy_functions`)
+DoL Legacy Functions
 ********************************************************************************************************************
+(:mod:`gdt.missions.fermi.gbm.localization.dol.legacy_functions`)

-The methods provided in this package handle the core functionality needed to operate the legacy DoL localization algorithm in a way that replicates the original Fortran code.
+The methods provided in this module handle the core functionality needed to operate the legacy DoL localization algorithm in a way that replicates the original Fortran code.
 These include legacy angular operations as well as coordinate conversions that would typically be handled by